 The preservation of short pulse transition times requires phase linearity in the transmitter and receiver hardware over a relatively broad band.
 Required bandwidth is roughly proportional to the shorter of the two pulse transition times, and attempts to reduce the bandwidth of the emitted signal (by additional filtering, etc.) below the necessary value degrade system accuracy.
 The necessary bandwidth often surprises those not familiar with radar systems.
 Received interference within the radar’s necessary bandwidth also degrades performance.

-It must also be borne in mind that while most radiocommunication transmissions involve a single traversal of a path between antennas having known characteristics, a radar signal must cover the path twice with an intervening reflection from objects (raindrops, hailstones, wind-borne debris) not designed for that purpose.
+It must also be reiterated that while most radiocommunication transmissions involve a single traversal of a path between antennas having known characteristics, a radar signal must cover the path twice with an intervening reflection from objects (raindrops, hailstones, wind-borne debris) not designed for that purpose.
 The resulting received signals are extremely weak.

-Despite frequently large transmitter powers and highly sensitive receivers, radars are extremely vulnerable to noise and interference.
+Despite frequently using large transmitter powers and highly sensitive receivers, radars are extremely vulnerable to noise and interference.

-4.2.9.1 Types of possible interference
+4.2.10.1 Types of possible interference

-A weather radars ability to accurately depict the current status of atmospheric conditions can be degraded by various forms of interference which can limit, or in the worst case nullify, the radars ability to detect the speed and direction of the wind at various altitudes, locate and track hurricanes, typhoons, tornadoes, gales, and other storm-related phenomena.
+A weather radars ability to accurately depict the current status of atmospheric conditions can be degraded by various forms of interference which can limit, or in the worst case nullify, the radars ability to detect the speed and direction of the wind at various altitudes, provide relevant quantification of rain rates and accumulation, locate and track hurricanes, typhoons, tornadoes, gales, and other storm-related phenomena.
 Due to the sensitivity of the radars, interfering signals have the potential to significantly reduce the weather radar performance.
 As such, it is important to identify the types of interference that can degrade the radars operational capabilities.

 Constant, time varying and pulse like intrusive signals are the primary types of interference that can be experienced by weather radars.
 Once these forms of interference have been identified, one can then establish the maximum interference level that meteorological radar systems can withstand before their forecasting capability is compromised.

-Radar protection criteria levels for meteorological radars can be found in relevant ITU-R Recommendations, and in particular a maximum I/N = 10 dB for constant interference.
+Protection criteria levels for meteorological radars can be found in ITU-R Recommendations M.1849-1 as a maximum I/N = 10 dB for constant interference.

-4.2.9.2 Impact of constant interference
+4.2.10.2 Impact of constant interference